Date: 1st March 2011

 Location: Billericay, Essex

-My thirteenth ground of 2011 was on Tuesday 1st March at New Lodge in Billericay, Essex.
+My twelfth new ground of 2011 was on Tuesday 1st March at New Lodge in Billericay, Essex.
 The match was Billericay Town vs. Heybridge Swifts in the Essex Senior Cup Semi-Final.

 New Lodge is just over a mile from Billericay railway station on the western outskirts of the town.
 The ground has been home to Billericay Town since 1971.